 How to enter

 The call for entries is open till November 1, 2018.
 Video files can be quite large, so we recommend sending them to email@example.com using WeTransfer by the submission deadline.
 Videos must be submitted in one of the file formats supported by YouTube (.MOV, .MPEG4, .AVI, .WMV, .MPEGPS .FLV, 3GPP and WebM) and be no longer than 3 minutes!
 The aim is to be creative, concise, and to communicate the broader scholarship on the commons effectively.
 Please include in the message section your full name and affiliation.
+The call for entries is open till November 1, 2018 (11:59pm MST).

 What you can win?